 - Ethical and sustainable thinking (assess the consequences and impact of ideas, opportunities and actions)

-You can pick the area you feel you need to get better at and learn the skills in that field.
+You can pick the area you feel you need to improve and learn the skills in that field.
 Not all of those are required right at the start, but in my experience, you will need all of them throughout your entrepreneurial carrier at one stage or another.

 All of those skills can be learned at any time and don’t require prior studies.
 It doesn’t matter what your educational level is, you can learn the skills and become a competent entrepreneur.